Worried about a child

 - as a professional (voluntary or paid), you cannot make an anonymous referral.
 Therefore it is good practice to discuss your worries with the parent/s first and explain why you plan to make a referral to Children’s Social Care.
 Unless you think that this will place the child at further risk of significant harm as a result of the parents' reaction.
 In suspected sexual abuse, it is common practice not to let parents know about the referral immediately in case the child is intimidated and cannot provide evidence to the police and social workers

-- the MASH will confirm receipt of your referral within 24 hours of the written record, stating the outcome of the referral
+- the MASH Children's Team will then contact you within 24 hours to confirm the outcome of the referral

 How to contact the MASH